-Set Up Compound Taxes (Tax-on-Tax) in Visual Matrix (Cloud)
+Set Up Compound Taxes (Tax-on-Tax) in Visual Matrix (PMS)

-Set Up Compound Taxes (Tax-on-Tax) in Visual Matrix (Cloud)
+Set Up Compound Taxes (Tax-on-Tax) in Visual Matrix (PMS)

 Some cities or counties require hotels to apply certain taxes not just to the room charge, but to the room charge plus another tax—commonly called a “compound” or “tax-on-tax” scenario.
 Visual Matrix doesn’t support this calculation directly, but with the right setup, you can still collect the correct tax amounts by adjusting the percentages.